 Best for: Developers deploying on extremely resource-constrained hardware, edge devices, or anyone who needs the absolute smallest footprint and fastest cold start.

 nullclaw is written entirely in Zig and compiles to a 678 KB static binary that boots in under 2 milliseconds on Apple Silicon.
 The project runs comfortably on hardware that costs less than five dollars, including ARM single-board computers and microcontrollers with under 1 MB of peak memory usage.
-Despite the minimal footprint, nullclaw ships with 22+ AI providers, 18 messaging channels, hybrid vector and keyword search memory, and multi-layer sandboxing.
+The minimal footprint does not come at the cost of features. nullclaw ships with 22+ AI providers, 18 messaging channels, hybrid vector and keyword search memory, and multi-layer sandboxing.

 Features: